The Complete Guide to 3D Printing Plastic Parts with FDM

 As part of the Stratasys family, our FDM services are backed by pioneers of the 3D printing industry.

 FDM Expertise in Your Corner

 With quality certifications ISO 9001 and AS9100 certifications and ITAR registration, our team of engineers won’t rest until your requirements are met for precise parts.

-Have a FDM Question?
+Have an FDM Question?

 Our team of experts are ready to take on your project with our advanced manufacturing solutions.

-Frequently Asked Questions
+Frequently Asked Questions About Fused Deposition Modeling